ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 NAPOLEON

-Then you are a saviouress?
+Then you are a savioress?

 JOAN